.

 The Mantle

-The Glasgow and District opened doors to become a director of the Jean Armour Burns Houses Ltd and Burns House (Mauchline) Tryst Ltd. The former are homes for elderly ladies ( situated in the field where Burns turned up the mouse ) where they can enjoy a rent free roof over their heads and the latter is now a museum.
-The museum comprises of three properties which were formerly Nance Tinnocks Inn.
-The house where Burns installed Jean Armour when she was thrown out by her parents and the house next door which was the surgery of Dr McKenzie, Burns doctor and friend.
+I have been president of The Glasgow Haggis Club and The Glasgow and District Burns Association, the latter in 1996.
+That year, the bi-centennial of Burns' death, was an exciting time of celebration.
+My involvement with these organizations taught me that the more a person puts back into a club, the more enjoyment he receives from it.
+My involvement with the Glasgow and District Burns Association opened doors to me to become a director of the Jean Armour Burns Houses Ltd and Burns House (Mauchline) Tryst Ltd. The former situated in the field where Burns turned up the mouse, are homes for elderly ladies where they can enjoy a rent free roof over their heads; and ( I'd like to see a semi[colon separating the long sentence about the ladies and this brief sentence about the musuem.) the latter is now a museum.
+The museum is comprised of three properties: the former Nance Tinnocks Inn, the house where Burns installed Jean Armour when she was thrown out by her parents and the house next door which was the surgery of Dr McKenzie, Burns' doctor and friend.

 David Sibbald